-The evaluation board consists of a USB interface device, which connects to an on-board micro-controller.
-The on-board microcontroller connects to the sensor using either its UART or I2C interface.
-The interface mode is user selectable.
+The evaluation board consists of a USB interface device, which connects to an on-board microcontroller.
+The on-board microcontroller connects to the sensor using either its UART or IC interface.
+The interface mode from the microcontroller to the sensor is user selectable.

 The microcontroller also interfaces to the environmental monitoring sensors.
-The board comes with temperature, humidity, and pressure sensors.
+The evaluation board comes with temperature, humidity, pressure, and current sensors.